For Busy Professionals

 A Professional Degree

-For experienced professionals who wish study beyond an (Executive) MBA, or other advanced professional degree (e.g. MSc or LLB)
+For experienced professionals (minimum 10 years of experience with a recognized or developing expertise) who wish to study beyond an (Executive) MBA, or other advanced professional degree (Master's level minimum).

 > Challenge yourself